sushmithajagdishgowda/EasyBuy-Online-Shopping-Platform/README.md

 # EasyBuy-Online-Shopping-Platform

+📌 #Project Overview:

-An e-commerce web application enabling seamless online shopping with user authentication, product browsing, cart management, order processing, and an admin dashboard.
+EasyBuy is an e-commerce application enabling seamless online shopping with user authentication, product browsing, cart management, order processing, and an admin dashboard.
 Built using Angular, Node.js, and SQL in a Three-Tier Architecture.

-📌 #Project Overview
-EasyBuy is a full-featured e-commerce platform designed for smooth online shopping.
-It supports features like user registration and login, product browsing, cart and order management, and an admin dashboard for inventory and user control.

 🚀 #Features: